ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 # Establishing service-to-service authorizations for the Backup service
 {: #backup-s2s-auth}

-Establish service-to-service authorizations and [user roles](/docs/iam?topic=iam-iam-service-roles-actions#is.backup-policy-roles) so that {{site.data.keyword.cloud_notm}} Backup for VPC can detect resource tags and create backup snapshots of block volumes and file shares.
+Establish service-to-service authorizations and [user roles](/docs/iam?topic=iam-iam-service-roles-actions#is.backup-policy-roles) for {{site.data.keyword.cloud_notm}} Backup for VPC to detect resource tags and create backup snapshots of block volumes and file shares.
 {: shortdesc}

 ## Overview
 {: #backup-s2s-auth-overview}

 For IBM Cloud Backup for VPC service to work, you need to provide an authorization for the service.
-In an authorization, the source service is the service that is granted access to the target service.
+In an authorization, the source service is granted access to the target service.
 The roles that you select define the level of access for the source service.
-The target service is the service that you are granting permission to be accessed by the source service based on the roles that you assign.
+The target service is the service that you are granting permission to be accessed by the source service, based on the roles that you assign.
 A source service can be in the same account where the authorization is created or in another account.
 The target service is always in the account where the authorization is created.

 To create a backup policy and for the backup jobs to run correctly, the Backup service needs to be authorized to work with {{site.data.keyword.block_storage_is_short}}, Snapshots for VPC, and Virtual Server for VPC services.

-If you are an Enterprise account administrator who wants to create a backup policy for your enterprise account and subaccounts, you also need to have authorization for the Backup service in the enterprise account to work with the Backup service in the subaccounts.
+Enterprise account administrators who want to create a backup policy for their enterprise account and subaccounts also need authorization.
+Specifically, the Backup service in the enterprise account must be authorized to work with the Backup service in the subaccounts.

 To create a backup policy and for the backup jobs to run correctly for File shares, the Backup service needs to be authorized to work with {{site.data.keyword.filestorage_vpc_short}}.